 Water Damage Related Info

-If your home or building has suffered from severe water damage and is located in the Dallas, TX area, make sure to call RestorationMaster right away.
+If your home or building has suffered from severe water damage and is located in Texas, make sure to call RestorationMaster right away.
 Doing this will prevent the damage from spreading and minimize time and costs spent to restore the property.
 Just keep in mind that the water will flow to the areas of least resistance, starting along the floorboards.

 As soon as building materials are damaged from the water, it can be difficult to dry them completely.
 Over time, they can become swollen, discolored, and delaminated at the seams.
 If prolonged even longer, the flooring will start to dissolve, the water spreading to other areas, and even damage the ceiling after evaporating into the air.